Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 where $\alpha_i$ and $\delta_t$ again comprise a full set of firm-, sector-, year- and sector-year-fixed effects.
 The set of controls, $X_{i,t-1}$, includes a lagged indicator for non-zombies, $NZ_{i,t-1}$, and several firm characteristics such as a lagged measure of size ($log\left(AT_{i,t-1}\right)$), a firm's lagged cash ratio ($CHE_{i,t-1} / LT_{i,t-1}$), a firm's ROA as a proxy for profitability ($IB_{i,t-1} / AT_{i,t-1}$), and the lagged measure for a firm's asset tangibility ($PPENT_{i,t-1} / AT_{i,t-1}$).
 The dependent variable $\Delta EMP_{i,t}$ is our measure of employment growth, measured by the symmetric growth formula as in \cite{ChodorowReich2013}:

+The results in Table \ref{tab:EMPgr_Z_v3} carry over the impression from Table \ref{tab:PPENT_Z_v3}: there are negative spillovers from zombie-lending on non-zombies, however, the effects are not as profuse as they are for $TFP$.
+The only statistically significant relationship between zombie-lending and non-zombies employment-growth is only emerging in Model (6), i.e. for the subgroup of bank-dependent, non-zombie SMEs, which do not access the bond-market.
+Similar to capital-growth, the effects can only be found among debt with longer-term maturities.
+Yet, the spillovers do not arise from the bond-market, but are emerging from banks' engagement in zombie-lending.

-The results in Table \ref{tab:EMPgr_Z_v3} are in line with previous findings, though they exhibit a mix of Table \ref{tab:TFP_Z_v3_L1} and \ref{tab:PPENT_Z_v3}.
-Unlike capital-growth, employment-growth of small- and medium-sized non-zombies is compromised as new bank-credit is granted to non-viable firms.
-Spillovers from capital-markets do not play a statistically significant role for viable SMEs and their subgroups considered here.
-Comparing Models (2) and (3), we can again observe the amplification mechanism, caused by financial frictions, at play: the subgroup of bank-dependent non-zombie SMEs, which does not enjoy access to public debt markets, is most severely impacted by zombie-lending activities of the banking sector.
+Quantifying the impact of zombie-lending on employment-growth in economic terms, the $\beta_{BC}$ estimates in Model (6) suggest employment growth to decrease by about -0.82\% for a one standard deviation increase in $BC^Z_{s,t}$.\footnote{See: $SD \times \beta_{BC} \equiv 0.025 \times \left(-0.326\right) \times 100 = -0.82\% $} Even if $\beta_{BC}$ is not statistically significant in Models (4) and (5), we can again observe the amplification mechanism, caused by financial frictions, at play: the subgroup of bank-dependent, non-zombie SMEs, which does not enjoy access to the bond market, is most severely impacted by zombie-lending activities of the banking sector.